kosamad/SomScience/README.md

 - Code Institute for all course material

-- Slack community and the Code Institue tutors for their add when I was stuck with the navigation toggler.
+- Slack community and the Code Institue tutors for their aid when I was stuck with the navigation toggler.

 - My mentor Jubril Akolade for the support, feedback and encouragement that he gave me during this milestone project.